NicolaFrancesconi/Beckhoff_Safety_Values/README.md

 # Beckhoff Safety Value Calculator

 This Python application provides a graphical interface (Tkinter-based) to calculate safety-related values for Beckhoff AX5805/AX5806 TwinSAFE drive option cards.
 The calculations are based on the official Beckhoff documentation and are intended to assist engineers and technicians in configuring safety parameters for servo drives.
+For standard usage, simply download the [SafetyValueCalculator.exe](https://github.com/NicolaFrancesconi/Beckhoff_Safety_Values/blob/main/SafetyValueCalculator.exe) file and run it directly.
+The executable is ready to use, so there's no need to compile the source code unless you wish to modify or inspect it.

 ## Purpose